hathisathissara/hathisathissara/README.md

 # 👋 Hello, I'm Hathisa!

-🎓 I'm currently pursuing a Higher National Diploma in ICT at College of Technology - Badulla
+🎓 I'm currently pursuing a National Diploma in ICT at College of Technology - Badulla
 💻 Passionate about building real-world software and web solutions
-🌱 Exploring Angular, VB.NET, SQL, and mobile app development with Bolt AI
+🌱 Exploring Angular, VB.NET, SQL, and mobile app development with AI

 ---